 Our long-term targets

-RBS remains committed to build the best bank for customers in the UK and Republic of Ireland.
+Building the best bank for customers in the UK and Republic of Ireland

 Net Promoter Score (NPS)